kenchrcum/wasabi-s3-operator/docs/CODE_ORGANIZATION.md

 ### Migration Status

-The Provider handler has been fully migrated to use the new structure:
+All handlers have been fully migrated to use the BaseHandler structure:

 ```python
 class ProviderHandler(BaseHandler):